-On May 5, 2008, the Commission authorized a General Lease - Recreational and Protective Structure Use to W. Wayne Herman (ItemC17, May 5, 2008).
+On May 5, 2008, the Commission authorized a 10-year General Lease - Recreational and Protective Structure Use to Joseph M. Deak and Gretchen W. Deak (Item C16, May 5, 2008).
 That lease expired on May 4, 2018.
-The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock with slip, four pilings, gangway, and bank protection in the Sacramento River.
+The Applicant is now applying for a General Lease - Recreational and Protective Structure Use, for the continued use and maintenance of an existing floating boat dock, boat lift, gangway, three pilings, and bank protection.

-The floating boat dock and appurtenant facilities have existed at this location for many years.
-The lease facilities are designed for recreational boating and shoreline protection.
-Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+The proposed lease area contains the same facilities as in the prior lease.
+These facilities are used for recreational boating and shoreline protection purposes.
+They have existed at this location for many years.
+Recreational boating and water recreation are water-dependent activities, generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use public by the public.
+The existing bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources in Georgiana Slough for recreational and navigational use by the public at no cost to the public.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term; does not grant the lessee exclusive rights to the lease premises; and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.